A Benchmark Library for Distributed Power System Analysis and Optimization: Validating DPLib Test Systems Using OPF

-We have developed two open-source general-purpose solvers for distributed OPF problems, one for DC OPF and another for AC OPF.
-Both solvers adopt ADMM to coordinate regional solutions and ensure consistency across tie-lines.
+We have developed two open-source validation solvers for distributed OPF problems, one for DC OPF and another for AC OPF.
+Both solvers use ADMM to coordinate regional solutions and ensure consistency across tie-lines.